wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 ###Models

-In routes file we added two resource, users and sessions.
+In routes config, we added two resources: users and sessions.
 How many Models? **Only one, User**!
 Sessions are transient, not permanent.

 Let's start simple, User has a name and email: